elleem/reading-notes/401/prework.md

 entity data in the real world is often broken down into pieces and stored across multiple orthogonal tables using a process known as normalization, so that data can grow independently of each other.

+### Database Maintenance

 Use JOIN to combine row data across separate tables.
 INNER JOIN matches rows from the first and second table when they have the same key.
+Use INSERT to update tables
+Use Update to take multiple column/value pairs and apply changes to each row that matches the WHERE statement

 ### SQL BOLT screenshots
 1-6 and 13-18